ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 A. **Colour By** allows to change the colours in which the InterPro entries and signatures bars based on accession, member database or domain relationship.

 B. The labels on the right side of the viewer can be customised.
 The **Accession** labels are shown by default.
-To see names along with accession, the name checkbox should be ticked or if the user prefers to see the names alone, the respective options should be selected.
+To see names and/or short names along with accession, the name/short name checkboxes should be ticked or if the user prefers to see the names/short names alone, the respective options should be selected.

 C. **Snapshot** has two options: **Save as image** allows to take a snapshot of the viewer and is saved as an image (.png). **Print** allows the user to print the viewer, thus supporting the download in PDF format.